 Partner Funds that join the consortium will benefit from:

-Increased exposure to global institutional funders such as the World Bank, country funds, sovereign funds, private equity, and larger venture funds.
+Increased exposure to global institutional funders such as international development funds, country funds, sovereign funds, private equity, and larger venture funds

-Opportunity to attend World Bank/IMF meetings, Billion Dollar Breakfasts and annual convenings
+Opportunity to attend Billion Dollar series and annual convenings, connecting the investment community

 At Partner’s Own Expense